F1 Constructors' Records

 Through the 1960s, F1 saw the likes of Ferrari, Lotus, and BRM dominating the gird, becoming some of the most successful constructors in the sport.
 Team Lotus stood out during this time, guided by the influential and visionary Colin Chapman, who introduced innovative approaches to aerodynamics and chassis design and saw the benefits of introducing sponsorship to the grid.

 Ferrari, already a prominent name in motorsports, also continued to be a dominant force.
-The team’s success was driven by a combination of powerful engines, strategic calls, and some of the most talented drivers of the era, from Alberto Ascari to Juan Manuel Fangio and Mike Hawthorn, to name but a few.
+The team’s success was driven by a combination of powerful engines, strategic calls, and some of the most talented drivers of the era, from Alberto Ascari to Juan Manuel Fangio and Mike Hawthorn, to name a few.

 This early period in F1 history started what would become an extremely competitive side of Formula 1.
 Ever since teams have pushed the envelope of engineering and technology and searched for ways to navigate the rule books set by the governing bodies and find that extra edge in the battle for the Constructors’ Championship.